It's Not a Teacher's Job to Get 100% Student Participation

 That I’m full of crap.

-And if at the end of the day I do this, I feel like my students were in an environment where they felt comfortable learning, and I gave them opportunities to succeed, I’ve done enough.
-Whether they actually take me up on these opportunities is beyond my control.
+If at the end of the day you do this, you feel like your students were in an environment where they felt comfortable learning, and you gave them opportunities to succeed, you’ve done enough.
+Whether they actually take you up on these opportunities is beyond your control.

-And for college admissions boards and standardized tests, we just need them to read the room, and realize test scores only give a snapshot of student and teacher success.
+For college admissions boards and standardized tests, we just need them to read the room and realize test scores only give a snapshot of student and teacher success.

 Stay Connected With Trevor's Work